-Aspect Description Measures taken Cost Operational The Group has commenced an exercise to identify operational areas optimization performance for cost optimization.
+Aspect Description Measures taken Cost optimization Operational performance The Group has commenced an exercise to identify operational areas for cost optimization.
 Various measures are being considered to preserve cash and improve the overall liquidity position including real estate financing and various cost optimization initiatives.

-Based upon the current consolidated statement of financial position of the Group, detailed Group forecasts were prepared using various scenarios to assess the sensitivity of key assumptions used and all reasonably probable cashflows with such timing and amount, including forward-looking assumptions as supported by the circumstances and facts available, as of the date of issuance of these consolidated financial statements, including the impact of COVID 19, the on-going restructuring of debt, the Management and TCWG remain confident that appropriate and sufficient facilities will be in place and the debt to equity conversion (see above "conversion of a portion of MOF loan to equity") will be successfully completed.
-However, there are no signed restructuring agreements yet in place except as disclosed in the mitigation plan, and the legal and regulatory formalities related to the debt to equity conversion are in progress.
+Based upon the current consolidated statement of financial position of the Group, detailed Group forecasts were prepared using various scenarios to assess the sensitivity of key assumptions used and all reasonably probable cashflows with such timing and amount, including forward-looking assumptions as supported by the circumstances and facts available, as of the date of issuance of these consolidated financial statements, including the impact of COVID 19 and the on-going restructuring of debt with the MOF, the Management and TCWG remain confident that appropriate and sufficient facilities will be in place.
+Based on the above these consolidated financial statements have been prepared on going concern basis.